 Editor's note: Do you want to be inspired?
-Join us Nov 3rd in Chicago at Dare Mighty Things on Oct 28th in Chicago to hear 10+ stories from the world's most influential innovators.
+Join us at Dare Mighty Things on Oct 28th in Chicago to hear 10+ stories from the world's most influential innovators.

-In the lead up to our world class Dare Mighty Things on Nov 3rd in Chicago, we have an appreciation for the work it takes to deliver top news & content.
+In the lead up to our world class Dare Mighty Things in Chicago, we have an appreciation for the work it takes to deliver top news & content.